Johnlon/spam-1/README.md

 I'm currently working on what I hope is the final version.

-This has a 24 bit instruction word spread across 3 ROM's as I couldn't be bothered with the logic to drive this off a single ROM (plus it's faster that way).
-The other big change is that I've included a bunch of features that are intended for exploration and learning such as a register file and having basically 5 buses!
+This has a 48 bit instruction word spread across 6 ROM's.
+It's 48 bit instruction read as a single operation as I couldn't be bothered with the instruction register logic necessary to drive the CPU off a single big ROM (plus it's faster that way).
+The other big change is that I've included a bunch of features that are intended for exploration and learning such as a register file and having 5 buses!

 ![Block Diagram](docs/draft-v3-block-diagram.png)